 - the value of your Asset Test Exempt income streams is not counted as an asset under the assets test if it was purchased before 20 September 2004

 - half the value of your Partially Asset Test Exempt income stream is counted as an asset under the assets test if it was purchased between 20 September 2004 and before 20 September 2007

 - income streams purchased on or after 20 September 2007 cannot be classified as Asset Test Exempt or Partially Asset Test Exempt

 - the assessable income of non-defined benefit income streams is calculated by reducing the gross annual payments by the deduction amount that reflects a return of the purchase price

-- the assessable income of defined benefit income streams is calculated by reducing the gross payment by the deductible amount which is equal to the tax free component of your income stream under tax law, as calculated by your superannuation fund
+- the assessable income of defined benefit income streams is calculated by reducing the gross payment by the deductible amount, which is the tax free component of your income stream as calculated under tax law by your superannuation fund

 Asset Tested Long Term